-Students who are considering withdrawing from all classes at UST and are receiving federal financial aid should talk to a financial aid counselor before withdrawing from courses.
+Students who are considering withdrawing from all classes at St. Thomas and are receiving federal financial aid should talk to a financial aid counselor before withdrawing from courses.

-Federal financial aid policy requires that students earn their federal aid based on the amount of time they attend classes at UST.
-In order to earn all their federal aid, students must attend classes through 60 percent of the semester.
+Federal financial aid policy dictates that students earn their federal aid based on the amount of time they attend classes.
+To earn all their federal aid, students must attend classes through 60 percent of the semester

 For more information contact the Financial Aid Office, (651) 962-6550.